Yusheng-Qian/quant-trading-strategy-development/README.md

 # quant-trading-strategy-development
-Developed and backtested quantitative trading strategies using historical market data and portfolio performance metrics.
+Developed and backtested quantitative trading strategies using Codex and portfolio performance metrics.
 # Quant Trading Strategy Development

 This project develops and backtests quantitative trading strategies using historical financial market data.